Reading Rants has its own book lists AND links to other sites in the webosphere that offer reviews, opinions and discussions about TEEN BOOKS.

 Flamingnet offers you student reviews and recommendations on past, present, and future preteen, teen, and young adult books.

 Young Adult (& Kids) Books Central You will find book reviews by teens, author information, news releases about YA books and writers, blogs about books, and more.
 If you’re looking for a good book to read, you’re sure to find one here!
 There are also pages for kids.
-NEW!

 Sweet Designs Magazine – Try this Teen Online magazine.